ludo67100/MossyFibersDeltaLat/README.md

 -- MosaicDataSet_LatencyMeasuresCleaned.xlsx;
 -- MossyFibersSpikeLatencies.xlsx

+ ## Run the code
+ Open the scripts in Spyder.
+Each script will generate panels mentionned in the name.
-- At the begining of each script, set the ```mainDir``` path as the path containing the processed data on your machine
+ At the begining of each script, set the ```mainDir``` path as the path containing the processed data on your machine